 Unveiling the Exciting new Brand Logo

-Dissecting the new design
+Dissecting the New Design

 In my head, I feel like I’ve somehow managed to check every box I set out to achieve with this logo.
 My intention was to create a logo that marries my love for photography with the great outdoors.
 There is a strong symbolism in my icon choice, and I hope that this translates.
 Before I explain my thought process, I would love to hear your first impressions of the new brand logo and what message you think it sends.

-First and foremost, I came up with a few ideas for the main feature of the refreshed logo.
-There was one clear winner, the common kingfisher.
-The common kingfisher is an icon of the wildlife photography world.
+The common kingfisher is an icon in the wildlife photography world.
 They are instantly recognisable thanks to their bold characteristics and never-give-up attitude.
 They’re plucky and incredibly vocal.
 In the same way that kingfishers are vocal, it was my turn to use my voice for nature.
 Kingfishers are also well known for their unrivalled ability to catch fish.
 In his prime, my dad lived and breathed fishing.
 A fitting tribute in his memory.
-After unanimously deciding on the kingfisher being the main feature of the logo, I set about creating a hand-drawn silhouette.
-This ended up being a trace of one of my favourite kingfisher portraits I captured recently – a female kingfisher perched on a birch branch in the most beautiful sunrise light imaginable.

-After drawing a more simplistic revised perch, the kingfisher icon was complete.
-I now needed to find a way to connect the kingfisher with photography.
-In the end, the background was the result of my brain working overtime.
 I spent longer than I care to admit trying to find a way to introduce a subtle photography-related element to the kingfisher silhouette.
 Eventually, I arrived at the idea of using aperture blades.
-On their own, a fairly popular brand icon within the photographic community.
+On their own, they’re a fairly popular brand icon within the photographic community.
 However, I wanted something a little different, something that would stand out from the crowd, yet perfectly capture the essence of STILL OUTDOORS.
 That’s when I toyed with the idea of creating a partial aperture blade that doubles as a sunset/sunrise sun behind the kingfisher.
-I hope my vision translates, and I’m not trying too hard!
-In my mind, this new icon perfectly illustrates my love for nature and landscape photography, and I couldn’t be happier with the result.
-I hope you like it, too!

-Logo meaning explained
+The logo’s meaning explained

 When combined, the brand icon instils confidence and tenacity.
 Much like the kingfisher’s never-give-up attitude, I will always strive to share knowledge and raise awareness.
 The combination also illustrates the strong bond between nature, landscapes, and photography, and the impact they have on my life.
 The outdoors is everything to me, and the refreshed brand logo needed to mirror this.